Nordfjordeid

-Nordfjordeid is the administrative centre of the municipality of Stad in Vestland county, western Norway.
-It is located at the end of the Eidsfjorden, an arm off of the main Nordfjorden, west of the large lake Hornindalsvatnet.
+Nordfjordeid is the administrative centre of Stad Municipality in Vestland county, western Norway.
+It is located at the end of the Eidsfjorden, an arm of the main Nordfjorden, west of the large lake Hornindalsvatnet.
 The village of Stårheim is located about 12 km to the west, the village of Mogrenda is about 5 km to the east, and the village of Lote is about 7 km to the southeast.

-The town is a commercial hub for the municipality and greater Nordfjord region.
-It includes several industries, such as timber, agriculture, electronics and commerce.
-It is the shopping hub for surrounding villages and towns, due to the shopping center and commerce streets.
-There are 5 primary schools, one lower secondary school and an upper secondary school connected to the Opera House in the town.
+The village of Nordfjordeid is a commercial hub for the municipality and greater Nordfjord region, despite its status as a village.
+It is classified as a tettsted which means a built-up urban area.
+It does not hold the status of by, which translates to "town" or "city", and formerly held special status under Norwegian law.
+Nordfjordeid has several industries, such as timber, agriculture, electronics and commerce.
+It is the shopping hub for surrounding areas of the inner Nordfjord, due to the shopping center and commerce streets.
+There are five primary schools, one lower secondary school, and an upper secondary school connected to the Opera House.

-Eid Church is also located in the town and it is the main church for the municipality.
+Eid Church is also located in the village.
 The European route E39 highway passes by Nordfjordeid on its way from Bergen to Ålesund.
-Norwegian National Road 15 passes through the town on its way from Måløy to Otta.
-Nordfjordeid is located approximately 9 hours from the national capital of Oslo, 5 hours from the city of Bergen, and 3 hours from the city of Ålesund by car.
-The closest airport, Sandane Airport, Anda (SNDL) is 45 minutes from the town.
+Norwegian National Road 15 passes through Nordfjordeid on its way from Måløy to Otta.
+Nordfjordeid is located approximately nine hours from the national capital of Oslo, five hours from the city of Bergen, and three hours from the city of Ålesund by car.
+The closest airport, Sandane Airport, Anda (SNDL) is 45 minutes from the Nordfjordeid.